 - More information: How to use the Moscow Metro and what stations to see

-Gorki Park is also a good place from which to take a boat cruise on the Moskva River and see the city from another totally different perspective.
-Thus, the ships of the Flotilla Radisson have an exit from Gorki Park to take a tour of the Moskva River through which to see other areas of the city, such as the spectacular Moscow City financial district.
+Gorky Park is also a good place from which to take a boat cruise on the Moskva River and see the city from another totally different perspective.
+Thus, the ships of the Flotilla Radisson have an exit from Gorky Park to take a tour of the Moskva River through which to see other areas of the city, such as the spectacular Moscow City financial district.

-The schedules are variable, it is best to check their website, but during the week there is usually a departure at 7:30pm and another at 9:00pm from the Gorki Park pier.
-The boats don’t have stops and they finish their journey in Gorki Park.
+The schedules are variable, it is best to check their website, but during the week there is usually a departure at 7:30pm and another at 9:00pm from the Gorky Park pier.
+The boats don’t have stops and they finish their journey in Gorky Park.

 Depending on whether you are in first class or in tourist class, prices can range from 700 to 2,000 rubles per person.
 If you want to eat or dine on the boat, this is an additional cost.
 Audioguides are offered on the boat at no additional cost, both in English and Russian.